 To give an example, in Trinidad I had a parasitic infection that came from what we thought to be ice water or bad food.
 We went to the international medical center, and the cost for one morning of hospitalization, serum, and a gastric test was almost 400 CUC (360€ approx.).
 17€ for the insurance is very cheap for what it covered.
 However, cheap can be expensive sometimes.
 I will tell you in this comparison of best travel insurance for Cuba, between phone calls to the insurance, the doctor, etc., I had to pay 150€ out of my own pocket.

 The visa/tourist card, along with medical insurance and name of the accommodation where you are going to stay constitute the essential requirements to legitimately enter the country.
+In case you need affordable travel insurance, Heymondo is also the best option.

 Amongst all of the existing options, we wanted to stay in Casas Particulares, which consists of renting a room in a Cuban family house.
 Although this has been legal since the beginning of 2000’s, it had only become more popular during the last three or four years.